Elqui Valley, a must-see Tourist Destination

 Image: latercera.com

-Guided tours depart mainly from the city of La Serena, with specialized personnel who, through an introductory talk, teach visitors how to distinguish planets, stars, constellations, etc., then taking advantage of the skies, usually very clear, the stars are observed without instruments, then making inspections with common telescopes and finally with last generation devices.
-Today there are many tours offering Astronomical routes to enthusiasts who like to enjoy the mysteries of the cosmos, here are some of them:
+Guided tours, primarily departing from the city of La Serena, are led by specialized personnel who provide an introductory talk to teach visitors how to identify planets, stars, constellations, and more.
+Taking advantage of the typically clear skies, stargazing begins without instruments, followed by observations using standard telescopes and, ultimately, cutting-edge equipment.
+Today, there are many tours offering astronomical routes to enthusiasts eager to explore the mysteries of the cosmos.
+Here are some of them:

 Comments